 Software Quality Assurance (SQA) is more than simple software testing.
 It involves action sets for organizations to enhance their SDLC quality (by minimizing bugs and errors).
 Different organizations have different plans laid out for SQA but here are some of the popular best practices:

-SQA should be implemented right from the beginning of SDLC and should be continued till the end of SDLC.
+Software Quality Assurance should be implemented right from the beginning of SDLC and should be continued till the end of SDLC.

 Shift-left testing is a popular way to strengthen software product’s health.
 It would mean planning for software testing during requirement analysis.
 Have a software test plan ready as per the requirements and polish them as needed.